Monday, September 14th, 2020

 9 am - Welcome & Breakfast

 10 am - Keynote speech

-10.30 am - Session 1 - Leather, Chemistry and the harmlessness of finished goods
+10.30 am - Session 1 - CSR and Risk Management in the leather industry

 We will open the Forum with a session on the safety of finished goods in the leather, footwear, leather goods and glove-making sectors.

 At a time when customers are questioning the safety of consumer goods, what responses are being provided by the authorities?
 What regulations help to ensure consumer safety in the French, European, American and Chinese markets?